bahrus/ref-to/README.md

 2. It does document.createElement('my-grid') (in this example) and creates a weak reference to it.
 The actual element can be retrieved, if it still exists:  myRefTo.myElement (camelCase).  ref-to does **not** add the element to any live DOM tree.
 3.  ref-to fires an event, 'element-created' and passes the element created in step 2 in the detail of the event.  detail.createdElement.
 4. If the weak reference is dereferenced (discovered doing a get()), the ref-to element disappears.
+5. If the ref-to element is removed from the DOM, so is the element it created.